 The easiest way is to configure ASR rules is the endpoint security Attack Surface Reduction rules profile and change all the ASR rules settings e.g., Security baseline to not configure.
 If you don’t change the settings to not configure you can get profile conflicts.

 So I prefer to set the Attack Surface Reduction Rules via custom configuration profile and the Endpoint Security ASR Profile.
-Before the update, I decided to use Custom Configuration Profiles to set all the ASR rules via an OMA-URI.
-It is more difficult to set up and understand however with this method I can configure all the rules.
+Before the update, I decided to use Custom Configuration Profiles to set all the ASR rules via an OMA-URI. but It is harder to set up and understand however with this method I was able to set all the rules.
 Nowadays I will use the Endpoint Security ASR Profile option.